-The Public Works Department is responsible for and coordinates all of the activities for Park and Street Maintenance.
-Primary responsibilities include building maintenance, fleet services, park maintenance, snow plowing, storm cleanup, street repair, and maintaining the compost site.
+The Public Works Department is responsible for and coordinates all of the activities for Street Maintenance.
+Primary responsibilities include building maintenance, fleet services, snow plowing, storm cleanup, street repair, and maintaining the compost site.

 The City of Buffalo sprays for mosquitos on Wednesday evenings from June to first week in September.
 Spraying will be done on Wednesday evenings with Thursday as the back-up night, weather permitting!

 The chemical that is used in our sprayer is Clarke Biomist 4+4 ULV.
 Biomist is appropriate for residential and recreational areas.

 For more information on Biomist: